 - technical translations… etc

 This list is not exhaustive.
 What I hope to stress here is that the format in which the translation is performed matters a great deal.

 You might have noticed approximate translations when watching a video and realise that the subtitles were not truly accurate.
-This may happen, that’s true.
 To err is human after all.
-However, a great deal of such translations might also be due to the reduction of words or letters made in a previous and great translation.
+But to be fair, this is just bound to happen because a great deal of such translations might also be due to the reduction of words or letters made in a previous translation.

 One has to keep in mind that translations must sometimes be contained either in speech bubbles (for comics) or strings (for video games or subtitles).
-The translator’s work often consists in establishing an adequacy between what should be an accurate translation and what can be held within the defined content.
+The translator’s work often consists in building a bridge between what should be an accurate translation and what can be held within the defined content.

-Rewording must then take place to the detriment of an accurate and authentic translation and translators are usually good at juggling with those elements to reach a great balance.
-Translations purists might disagree but this is what happens and we have no choice.
-In many case, the format matters as much as the content.
+Rewording must then take place to the detriment of an accurate and authentic translation, and translators are usually good at juggling with those elements to find a more stable balance.
+Translations purists might disagree but this is what happens, and we have no choice.
+In many cases, the format matters as much as the content.

-It also happens that some other professionals change the translation afterwards, which might be quite upsetting for the translator.
-However, as previously mentionned, that might be due to the length of the translation, e.g. the text was too big for a cartoon speech bubble.
+It also happens that some other professionals change our translations afterwards, which might be quite upsetting for some translators.
+However, as previously mentionned, that might be due to the length of the translation, e.g. if the text was too big for a cartoon speech bubble.

-So next time you see a translation or subtitle that doesn’t quite fit the original text or message, ask yourself this: “Could such a long content be held into such a format?”
-In case of a video, one may wonder about subtitles and ask: “Is it fast enough for me to read it completely?”
+So next time you see a translation or subtitle that doesn’t quite fit the original text or message, you may want to ask yourself this: “Could such a long content be held into such a small format?”.
+In case of a video, one may wonder about subtitles and ask: “Is it fast enough for me to read it completely?”.